 All members of the Bexley City School District Learning Community have an important role to keep themselves and others safe while stopping the spread of COVID-19.
-Because of this, I pledge to take responsibility for my own health and help stop the spread of the COVID-19 in our schools and community.
+Because of this, I pledge to take responsibility for my own health and help stop the spread of the COVID-19.
 It is my Bexley Health Pledge to protect myself, my peers, and the Bexley City School District community by doing the following: